 PC 103E Henry Joseph Carley, Pilot Officer Royal Air Force

 On the City of London Police War Memorial to those who died in the Second World War will be found the name of PC 103E Carley.
 The story of how he came to lose his life is told below.
-I am grateful to Brian Palmer for providing the photographs used in this article and for additional information about Henry’s life.
+I am grateful to Brian Palmer, a relative of PC Carley’s, for providing the photographs used in this article and for sharing additional information about Henry’s life.

 Having taken off from RAF Foulsham, around three and a half hours into its flight the Halifax was attacked.
 Its nose was severely damaged, the port inner engine was put out of action, the inter-communication and oxygen systems were rendered useful and other important equipment was destroyed.
 The aircraft dived out of control, but the pilot, Flight Lieutenant Ford, was able to level it out and headed for allied territory, successfully navigating his way to an airfield at Rosiere, Meurthe et Moselles and crash landing there.